Filmmakers4Future/Podcast-Documentation/configuration/audiodevice.md

 ---
-title: Configure the Audio Device
+title: Check Audio Device
 ---

-# Configure the Audio Device
+# Check Audio Device
+Please connect your audio interface or microphone to your computer before you continue.

 ## Windows
 1. Open the Windows settings.